 TECHNICAL OVERVIEW

-Keith's engineering and research pursuits have mostly been focused on contributing to innovations in space exploration.
+Keith's engineering and research pursuits are mostly focused on contributing to innovations in space exploration.
 For example, he supported Mars rover mobility system development by running multi-body dynamic simulations of touchdown scenarios to ensure safe landing.
 His research in advanced thermoelectric materials has promoted discovery in deep space power generation.
 Keith's design of the primary structure for a rocket launching system has enabled engineers to put instrumentation like communications satellites into orbit.
 Keith's doctoral research led to advancements in our understanding of the fatigue performance of aluminum alloys, with implications for aircraft safety and fleet management.
 (Details below)

 CREATIVE OVERVIEW